Step 3: Carrying out an investigation Investigations at work

 • follow the law – for example, on data protection or employment contracts

-• respect the employee's right to privacy
+• respect the worker's right to privacy

 Employers should make it clear if these methods of monitoring are in place and can be used in investigations: